 All staff are mandated reporters and follow the guidelines written in this policy.

 1. Reporting suspected abuse/neglect of a child by someone outside of the Center.
-Such incidents must be reported to Child Protection Services (218-phone number, ask for Child Protection) the local police (218-phone number), or the county sheriff (218-phone number).
+Such incidents must be reported to Child Protection Services (218)-471-7128, ask for Child Protection) the local police (218)-744-7560, or the county sheriff (218)-749-7134.

 2. Reporting of abuse/neglect events that occur within the Center.
-Such incidents must be reported to the Department of Human Services, Division of Licensing.
-Call 651-431-6600 to make the appropriate report.
+Such incidents must be reported to the Department of Human Services, Division of Licensing within 24 hours.
+Call (651)-431-6600 to make the appropriate report.
 Any person who in good faith suspects abuse of a minor is obligated to report that suspicion.

-3. If your report does not involve possible abuse or neglect, but does involve possible violations of Minnesota Statutes or Rules that govern the facility, you should call the department of Human Services, Licensing Division at (651) 431-6500.
+3. If your report does not involve possible abuse or neglect but does involve possible violations of Minnesota Statutes or Rules that govern the facility, you should call the department of Human Services, Licensing Division at (651) 431-6500.

 4. If you know or suspect that a child is in immediate danger, call 911.